RolfOe/project-assignment-B/ABOUT.md

 I am however not a web develop and my webpage making skills are not... good, so navigation on the site is done via links and nothing here is pretty.

-**navitagtion**
+**navigation**
-Here on the frontpage you will find links to the two main branches of the site: An [analysis](https://rolfoe.github.io/project-assignment-B/analysis.md) for the CK3 fan that simply wants to see where I am taking this project and second an [explainer notebook](https://rolfoe.github.io/project-assignment-B/Explainer_notebook.md) for the more technically inclined showing how I made it.
+Here on the frontpage you will find links to the two main branches of the site:

+A [analysis](https://rolfoe.github.io/project-assignment-B/analysis.md) for the CK3 fan that simply wants to see where I am taking this project and second:

+A [explainer notebook](https://rolfoe.github.io/project-assignment-B/Explainer_notebook.md) for the more technically inclined showing how I made it.

-if you simply want to play with my interactive maps or download the datasets yourself the following page is for you:
+If you simply want to play with my interactive maps or download the datasets yourself the following page is for you:

 [Code, Tools and Maps](https://rolfoe.github.io/project-assignment-B//Code%20and%20Tools.md)